-No matter how you choose to fl y, an AIR TOUR OF HAWAI‘I ISLAND is likely to bring into view the island’s intriguing assortment of VOLCANOES.
-Here’s a short prefl ight briefi ng on some of them:
+No matter how you choose to fly, an AIR TOUR OF HAWAI‘I ISLAND is likely to bring into view the island’s intriguing assortment of VOLCANOES.
+They include:

-KĪLAUEA: One of the Earth’s most ACTIVE VOLCANOES, it is located in HAWAI‘I VOLCANOES NATIONAL PARK on the southeastern fl ank of MAUNA LOA.
+KĪLAUEA — One of Earth’s most ACTIVE VOLCANOES, it is located in HAWAI‘I VOLCANOES NATIONAL PARK on the southeastern flank of MAUNA LOA.
 This volcano has been pumping molten lava over the landscape since 1983, simultaneously developing new real estate and leaving destruction in its wake.
-In May 2018, the volcano caused a commotion when, new fi ssures broke out in the Leilani Estates neighborhood of Puna.
-There is some debate on whether this newest activity marks the end of the 1983 eruption and the start of a new eruption.
+Scan to find a location near you!
+Prices vary at dirent locations.

-MAUNA LOA: A massive volcano that spreads over half of the Big Island’s 4,034 square miles, Mauna Loa rises 13,680 feet from sea level.
-Measured from its fl anks on the ocean fl oor, the mountain reaches 30,080 feet at its summit.
-Sixty miles long and 30 miles wide, Mauna Loa is the LARGEST VOLCANIC MOUNTAIN IN THE WORLD and the THIRD LARGEST SHIELD VOLCANO IN THE SOLAR SYSTEM , smaller only than volcanoes on Venus and Mars.
-It has erupted 39 times since 1832, the most recent being in 1984.
+A massive volcano that spreads over half of the Big Island’s 4,034 square miles, Mauna Loa rises 13,680 feet from sea level.
+It is the LARGEST VOLCANIC MOUNTAIN IN THE WORLD and has erupted 39 times since 1832 (most recently in 1984).